attrung/mlchain-public-travisci-test/docs/workflow/parallel.md

 from client import get_num
 ```
 Next, download the data from <b> [here](https://drive.google.com/u/6/uc?id=1M6JsFwuPkTnGkPV0JOJYPjpB1tedKwsm&export=download) </b> and save into the same directory, under a folder called <b> data</b>.
 They contain the images that we will use
 for our digit classification task.
+This should have been satisfied if you followed the <b> [pipeline](../workflow/pipeline.md) </b> guide.

 After downloading the images, we create a name list of images that we want to process.